openpilot-community/documentation/vehicles/tesla/model-s.md

 ---
 id: model-s
 title: Model S
+description: Information about running Comma.ai Openpilot on Tesla Model S vehicles.
 ---
 # Tesla Model S

+Openpilot is compatible with *some* **Model S** model(s) so feel free to browse the support pages for these models below for additional specifics.
 The goal is to support as many vehicles as possible.
-Openpilot is compatible with *some* **Model S** model(s) so feel free to browse the support pages for these models below for additional specifics.

 To chat about Model S's with the community, checkout  the [Comma Slack](https://slack.comma.ai).